bubbleboy14/ctcomp/README.md

     		"web": "Web resources",
     		"media": "Related media",
     		"Boards": "Create and utilize message boards.",
-    		"Library": "Add organizations, books, web resources, and media to the resource libary.", "Drivers": "Can you help transport people and things?
+    		"Needs": "What do you need?
+Please ask.", "Offerings": "Would you like to offer something?", "Library": "Add organizations, books, web resources, and media to the resource libary.", "Drivers": "Can you help transport people and things?
 Click the 'join drivers' button to volunteer.
 Does someone or something need to get somewhere somehow?
 Click 'Requests' on the right to request a driver.", "Resources": "Build resource maps.",